 Vodafone defended itself by arguing that it was a complex, organized fraud that could not be attributed to an inadequate security strategy.
 The company referred to its constantly updated security guidelines and argued that it could not be held responsible for the criminal activities of third parties.
 Furthermore, direct access to bank data through the SIM exchange was not possible.

 The AEPD rejected this argument and emphasized that the SIM card exchange was a data protection-relevant process that required a particularly careful identity check.
-The authority found that Vodafone had carried out the processing of personal data without a valid legal basis, in particular because the customer concerned had not consented to the process.
+The authority found that Vodafone had not carried out the Processing of personal data without a valid legal basis, in particular because the affected customer had not consented to the process.
 Non-compliance with internal security protocols and similar incidents in the past were considered aggravating circumstances.

 Source: AEPD fine notice against Vodafone España, S.A.U. (published on April 5, 2025)